 How often should I receive Chiropractic Adjustments is a common question that many times leaves a current practice member in doubt on how soon to return or someone who’s never been adjusted not pursuing their first adjustment until their in so much pain that they can’t carry on with their normal activities of daily living without the aid of the benefits to the adjustment.

-Looking at this question with an Above-Down-Inside-Out “ADIO” perspective will allow us to better answer the question for a more consistent approach to regular chiropractic care.
+Looking at this question with an Above-Down-Inside-Out “ADIO” perspective will allow us to better answer “How Often Should I Receive Chiropractic Adjustments?”

 What causes the need for a Chiropractic Adjustment?